What happens when your breasts grow?

 Menopause stage: Usually women begin to reach menopause around age 50, but it can start earlier for some.
 During menopause, your body won’t produce as much estrogen, and that will affect your breasts.
 They won’t be as elastic and may decrease in size, which can cause sagging.
 However, if you’re being treated with hormone therapy, you may experience the same symptoms you had during menstrual cycles.

-After hormone treatment
+Breast development after hormone treatment

 Development of the breasts also varies for those going through gender transition.
 It happens gradually, so if you’re undergoing transition, don’t expect an immediate change.
 It usually takes years to fully develop breasts through hormone treatment.

 Your breasts might be uneven during development and even after they’ve fully developed.
 This is completely normal for any woman.

 It’s important to note that you shouldn’t try taking more estrogen than prescribed to make your breast development go faster.
 More estrogen won’t increase development and can be extremely dangerous for your health.

 More research is needed for breast cancer in transgender women.
 However, it’s important that you follow recommended guidelines for all women when it comes to your breast health and breast cancer.
 Talk to your doctor about the best ways to screen for breast cancer.

 Soon after your breasts develop, you should start performing regular breast self-examinations.
 You can ask a medical professional the proper way to check your breasts, but it’s simple and can be done in a few minutes at home.
 Regular breast self-examinations can also help you become more familiar with your breasts, so it will be easier to notice any changes.
 Discuss any changes with your doctor.

 Caring for your breasts once they develop is important and can help avoid some of the pain they might cause.
 For instance, wearing a bra gives your breasts support and comfort.
 If you run or participate in sports, you may want to wear a sports bra to give them extra support and help avoid injury and discomfort.